MildredJessica/alx-system_engineering-devops/0x02-shell_redirections/README.md

 **A script that displays the third line of the file iacta** **A script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.**
-**A a script that writes into the file ls_cwd_content the result of the command ls -la** **A script that duplicates the last line of the file iacta""
+**A a script that writes into the file ls_cwd_content the result of the command ls -la** **A script that duplicates the last line of the file iacta** **A cript that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.**
+**